rafalp/django-ember-gettext/README.md

 Ember helpers for using Django JS translation functions in Handlebars.

+Please note that this package only adds template helpers.
+For `makemessages` support you will need to install dedicated python library.

 ## Installation

 First, install latest version of package in in your Ember-CLI project with following command: